Skip to main content

 Virtual offices cost $50 to $200 per month and give you a business address, mail handling, and occasional meeting rooms.
 Coworking spaces cost $150 to $2,000 per month and include daily workspace.
-This breakdown compares real costs and hidden fees so you can choose the option that saves your business the most.
+This breakdown compares real costs and hidden fees so you can pick the option that fits your situation.

 Monthly Cost Comparison

-Virtual office plans in the U.S. typically range from $50 to $200 per month, with the median sitting around $100-$150/month.
+Virtual office plans in the U.S. typically range from $50 to $200 per month, with most plans landing in the $80-$150/month range.
 This includes a business address, mail handling, and basic phone services.

-Coworking spaces are significantly pricier.
-Hot desk memberships (shared, unassigned seating) typically range from $149/month, while dedicated desks run about $300/month.
-Private offices within coworking spaces range from $500 to $2,000+ per month depending on the city and size.
+Coworking memberships typically cost 1.5-3x more, depending on whether you compare hot desks or dedicated desks.
+Hot desk memberships (shared, unassigned seating) typically run $150-$500/month depending on city, while dedicated desks average around $300-$400/month.
+Private offices within coworking spaces range from $500 to $2,000+ per month depending on city and size.
 Meeting rooms are charged hourly on top of your membership.

 What You Actually Get

-A virtual office gives you a professional address, mail services, and phone answering, essentially the 'front of house' of a business without the physical workspace.
-You work from wherever you want.
+A virtual office gives you a professional address, mail services, and, depending on the plan, phone answering.
+It's essentially the public-facing layer of a business without the physical desk.
+You work wherever you want.
 Meeting rooms are available on-demand, usually at hourly rates or included as monthly credits.

 A coworking space gives you a physical desk and workspace along with community, networking opportunities, and amenities like coffee, printing, and high-speed internet.
 You're paying for a place to actually sit and work every day.